CommunityToolkit/Labs-Windows/template/README.md

 The `Platforms` folder contains projects that host your sample(s) on different platforms.
 Run any of these projects to see your sample running inside a UWP, WASM, or WinAppSdk/WinUI3 app.
 Again, you shouldn't modify anything in these projects.

-The `Tests` folder contains the tests.
-The shared project `ProjectTemplate.Tests` is where you will write tests.
-You can use Test Explorer to run all your tests for both UWP and WinAppSdk.
-Otherwise, you can ignore the projects that end in `.UnitTests.Uwp` and `.UnitTests.WinAppSdk`.
-More on that below.
+The `Tests` folder contains projects used to run the tests on different platforms.
+Details of where to create tests for the code in the experiment are below.

 #### Where to add your code